wikimatze/vimfiles/README.md

     - `:BundleSearch <foo>` → opens a window to display the matches in an extra window
     - `:BundleClean` → confirms removal of unused script-dirs from `.vim/bundle/`.

 # Usage

-I highly not recommend you to copy my *.vimrc* because they may not fit to your working style (see **Luca Pettes** [article](http://lucapette.com/vim/rails/vim-for-rails-developers-lazy-modern-configuration)).
+I highly not recommend you to copy my *.vimrc* because they may not fit to your working style (see **Luca Pettes** [wonderful article](http://lucapette.com/vim/rails/vim-for-rails-developers-lazy-modern-configuration)).
 But if you would like to use this repository to get started with Vim, please perform the following tasks:

 - `mv <path-to-vim-settings-clone>` ~/